€20

 When Does ETIAS Start?

-ETIAS has had a long and winding road to launch.
-Originally announced in 2016, it was initially expected to go live in 2021.
-Technical delays, the COVID-19 pandemic, and the complexity of integrating 30 countries into a single system pushed the timeline back repeatedly — first to 2023, then 2024, then 2025.
+ETIAS has had a long road to launch.
+Originally announced in 2016 and initially expected to go live in 2021, technical delays, the COVID-19 pandemic, and the complexity of integrating border systems across 29 countries pushed the timeline back repeatedly — first to 2023, then 2024, then 2025, then mid-2027.

 Who Needs ETIAS?